 How profitable can or should business ideas be that aim to change our society for the better?

-In this context, we include ‘not-for-profit’ and ‘for-profit’ business models.
-We explicitly want students to understand and internalise the differences between conventional, sustainable, circular and regenerative business models.
-For example, although some newer business models aim to generate profit, they are no longer designed to maximise profit.
-The focus is on the positive effect (impact) that an organisation has on the various areas of society and its stakeholders.
+In this context, we include “not-for-profit” and “for-profit” business models.
+We explicitly want students to understand and internalize the differences between conventional, sustainable, circular and regenerative business models.
+For example, although some newer business models aim to generate profit, they are no longer designed to maximize profit.
+The focus is on the positive effect (impact) that an organization has on the various areas of society and its stakeholders.
 We also include nature, living beings in general and the biosphere in this concept of society.

 -